theRealSherapat/CompSA/Thesis/README.md

 * Plots and colors:
 	+ Read plot tips (incl. color-considerations, where my intuition is "neutral, RGB, and as contrastive colors as possible, or non-contrastive and similar if they are closely related"), and clean up and create existing figures and plots properly (if I'll want to keep said figure/plot).
 	+ Color-check (matplotlib guides, color-guide/-paper)—so that one avoids e.g. rainbow-plots or green-to-red heatmaps, and eventually look at 'kodeeksempler' for how to plot nicely.
 	+ Ensuring good enough DPI.
 150 is too little, 300 is more standard.
 This can be changed in matplotlib.rcparams[figure.dpi] or something.
+But is 300 a bit little too?
+Or shouldn't it be higher (if it's not physically possible anyways)?
+	+ Use Matplotlib.show() to construct vector-graphics axes, e.g. for the frequency-spectra you want to use in your thesis (as Mia suggested regarding creating vector-graphics axes during a collective meeting).
 * Tables:
 	+ Nicer zero-paddings (in the case of coloring cells, rows, or columns).
 See Tønnes's MSc-thesis at his Table 2.4 at (proper) page 13.